 04) ‘The Howling VI: The Freaks’ (1991) –

-While the fifth film looks and feels like a low-budget, direct-to-video sequel in a series that has fallen far in quality since the first film, it does offer a larger scope to the world of The Howling with the introduction to a variety of different freaks, oddities, and even a vampire.
+While the sixth film looks and feels like a low-budget, direct-to-video sequel in a series that has fallen far in quality since the first film, it does offer a larger scope to the world of The Howling with the introduction to a variety of different freaks, oddities, and even a vampire.
 The film follows Ian Richards (Brendan Hughes), a drifter who arrives to the town of Canton Bluff looking for a job.
 Ian meets a local named Dewey (Jered Barclay), who takes Ian in, in exchange for help in restoring an old church that Dewey just purchased.
 Ian meets Dewey’s daughter Elizabeth (Michele Matheson), and the two start to get the fuzzies for each other.
 As Ian and Dewey complete the church, Harker’s Travelling Circus rolls into town; it turns out that Ian has been keeping track of Harker’s circus, believing that they hold the answer to his past, as it’s revealed that Ian is in fact a Werewolf.
 On the night of the full moon, Ian transforms, unaware that one of Harker’s assistants his watching.
 Once Harker (Bruce Payne) is made aware of the presence of a Werewolf in town, he and his goons go out to capture the beast.
 When Dewey and Elizabeth attempt to intervene in Ian’s kidnapping, Harker invokes a transformation, revealing Ian’s secret to his friends.
 Ian is brought to the circus and locked up, to be used as a new side-show exhibit; Ian willingly stays after Harker lies and tells Ian that he tore Elizabeth to pieces.
 Meanwhile, back in town Dewey has a change of heart about Ian and believes that the young man he took in was in allegiance with the devil.
 Elizabeth, however, doesn’t believe what her father says and desperately urges Sheriff Fuller (Gary Cervantes) to help free Ian from Harker.
 Fuller agrees and attempts to free Ian, and reveals that Elizabeth is still alive, but Ian stays anyway.
 As Fuller leaves, he catches a clue that links Harker’s circus to the mysterious disappearances of numerous citizens, and later on attempts to arrest Harker, but is killed in the process.
 After Fuller’s body is discovered, Dewey and the other locals believe that Ian is responsible; once discovering that Harker is the one who killed his family and cursed Ian seeks out Harker for revenge, leading to a showdown between the two creatures and angry townspeople.

 This sequel has probably some of the most likable characters in the series, as well as some decent make-up effects work, particularly on Harker in vampire form, and Winston (Sean Gregory Sullivan), a sympathetic man held against his will in the circus and displayed as the Alligator Boy due to a rare skin decease.
 In fact, the majority of the circus related stuff is well done all around.
 My only real issue with this sequel is the Wolf-Man approach to the werewolf design – I would have much preferred a design that was more in line with that of the first film.
 Other than that, I dig this movie.